Liberal Party of Australia: Opposition (2022–present)

-In 2023, the incumbent minority Liberal/National coalition New South Wales government, led by Premier Dominic Perrottet, was defeated by the Labor Party, led by Opposition Leader Chris Minns.
+The incumbent minority Liberal–National Coalition government in New South Wales, led by Premier Dominic Perrottet, was defeated at an election in 2023.
 The outcome resulted in the first Labor government in the state in 12 years, ending the longest Coalition government in New South Wales history.

-In 2024, the party won government in Tasmania, Queensland, and Northern Territory.
-At the start of election year 2025, polling had the Dutton-led Coalition favoured to win office, however the lead evaporated as the year progressed, influenced by poor domestic campaigning and chaotic centre-right party politics abroad as the second Trump administration took office in the United States.
+In 2024, the party won government at elections in Tasmania, Queensland, and in the Northern Territory.